userguide-galaxea/A1_Simulation_Isaac_Sim_Usage_Tutorial/README.md

 ## Demonstration Example

 After clicking the Play button, start the `python a1_joint_move_sin.py` script.
 A1 robot arm will begin executing a sinusoidal trajectory in joint space, as shown in the image below.
+You can also play the controller trajectory by running `python a1_control_from_traj.py`.
+This will play the trajectory based on the given `joint_trajectory.npz` data.

 ![launcher3_en](assets/launcher3_en.jpg)